hashsequence/Linux-Job-Worker/README.md

 * For the output of logs, should the should the contents of the log be loaded into a string array in the response message, or should I leave it as string?

     * will be using []byte

+* Memory management of dataStore: Since running jobs over time and having the server keeping track of new entries of jobs in the data Store gets expensive, should their be a process to delete entries or truncate the data Store over time?
+Perhaps clear the dataStore after a period of time passed, maybe delete jobs that have been done for a period of time

 ### Development Timeline